 Licensing information.
 This product may include third-party software, used under license.
 If you are using a Commercial release of MySQL Router, see MySQL Router Commercial License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Commercial release.
-If you are using a Community release of MySQL Router, see MySQL Router community License Information User Manual for licensing information relating to third-party software that may be included in this Community License Information User Manual for licensing information relating to third-party software that may be included in this Community release.
+If you are using a Community release of MySQL Router, see MySQL Router Community License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Community release.